AutomatedProcessImprovement/optimos_v2/README.md

    - `backend/workers/optimos/.env`
    - `backend/services/api-server/.env`
    - `backend/services/kronos/.env`
-   - _You will find a `.env.example` file in each of the folders, you can copy this file and rename it to `.env`_
+   - _You will find a `.env.example` file in each of the folders, you can copy those file and rename them to `.env`_
 6. Run `docker-compose up --build` in the root directory of the pix-portal repository
 7. _This will take some time_
 8. Open your browser and go to `localhost:9999`.
 You can use the credentials from the `.superuser_email.secret` and `.superuser_password.secret` files to login.